edm00se/blog/_posts/2015-02-09-a-quick-note-on-JARs.md

 share: true
 ---

+### Preface
+Either I just didn't know that this was a viable option or we've all been living in the dark for too long.
+My suspicion is the former, but what follows is a quick run down of my preferred approach for using the _com.google.gson_ library (or any JAR), server-wide (without OSGi deployment).
+TLDR; drop it in &lt;install&gt;/jvm/lib/ext/ and restart your Domino server (don't forget to do it with your local/dev environment as well).

 ### What?
 While preparing for my <span data-toggle-tooltip title="I swear it's coming!">impending blog series on servlets</span>, I've been hammering out a couple of details regarding external dependencies (aka- JAR files).
 The short story is that I assumed things had to be a certain way (including the java.policy edit for granting all permissions), but that wasn't the case.
 If you want to read the full circle of comments, [go check them out](//disqus.com/home/discussion/em-devblog/building_java_objects_from_json_93/#comment-1813504147).

 ### Why?
 It seems that setting up what I regard as server elements, even these add-on ones, is something I don't do every day.
 Any developer can see quickly that re-importing the same JAR file you use across your application instances can become quite tedious, quickly.
-But it would seem that there is a better way of doing things than just adding your JAR and needing to add
+But it would seem that there is a better way of doing things than just importing your JAR to each NSF and needing to add a line on the server (in &lt;install&gt;/jvm/lib/security/java.policy) of
 ```
 grant { permission java.security.AllPermission; }
 ```